openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 ## Invocation using Private-Use URI Schemes (Custom URL Schemes) {#invocation-using-custom-scheme}

-Usage of private-use URI schemes, also referred to as custom URL schemes, as a way to invoke a Self-Issued OP may lead to phishing attacks and undefined behavior, as described in [@RFC8252].
+Usage of private-use URI schemes such as `openid:`, also referred to as custom URL schemes, as a way to invoke a Self-Issued OP may lead to phishing attacks and undefined behavior, as described in [@RFC8252].

 Private-use URI schemes are a mechanism offered by mobile operating system providers.
 If an application developer registers a custom URL scheme with the application, that application will be invoked when a request containing custom scheme is received by the device.

+Implementors are highly encouraged to explore other options before using private-use URI schemes due to the known security issues of such schemes, such as lack of controls to prevent unknown applications from attempting to service authentication requests.
 Any malicious app can register the custom scheme already used by another app, imitate the user interface and impersonate a good app.

-When more than one Self-issued OP with the same custom scheme has been installed on one device, the behavior of Self-Issued OP is undefined.

-Implementers should therefore consider using alternatives to private-use URI schemes, as, for example, described in [@app-2-app-sec].
+The browser or operating system typically has a process by which native applications and websites can register support that one or more apps be called when a HTTPS URI is triggered in lieu of a system browser.
+This feature goes by several names including "App Links" and "Universal Links", and MAY be used to invoke an installed/registered Self-Issued OP.
+If no appropriate application has been rendered, the request for a Self-Issued OP will go to a browser, which MAY display additional information such as appropriate software options.

+If the underlying browser or operating system restricts application support for HTTPS URL handling to an authoritative list, the list would be administered under the trust framework to reflect certified and/or audited implementations.
+Note: Clarify why authoritative list is relevant.

+Operating systems also typically have a functionality by which native applications and websites can register a preference that one or more apps be called when a URI underneath a scheme that the platform or browser allows.
+For custom URI scheme, there is typically no platform or other controls limiting the ability of applications to register such schemes.
+If no available application supports the custom URI scheme, the platform or browser will typically generate a modal error and present it to the End-User.

+Further details are discussed in [@app-2-app-sec].

 # Privacy Considerations